Bhaswant/DAOFAB/README.md

 **Anatomy of the service**:
 This service is divided into 4 layers:
-    a.
-Controller - First point of contact for the REST API
+    1. Controller - First point of contact for the REST API
-    b.
-Service - Layer that performs required business logic and interacts with both DB and controller.
+    2. Service - Layer that performs required business logic and interacts with both DB and controller.
-    c.
-Repository - Layer that sits nearer to the business logic but that contains CRUD of entities.
+    3. Repository - Layer that sits nearer to the business logic but that contains CRUD of entities.
-    d.
-Database - Actual persistence of the data.
+    4. Database - Actual persistence of the data.